de-tre/dtw-audio-midi.js/README.md

 Results are plotted, with various outputs in the console.
 A Sakoe-chiba band is the current optimization.
 Saving the path as JSON on button click.

+Here is what it would look like for an obvious example.
+See the impact of the long silence at the end of the audio file:

 ![Chromas](https://github.com/de-tre/dtw-audio-midi.js/blob/main/screenshots/Chromas.png)